gcontarini/NewO-vault/README.md

-Rather than have ve rewards decay over time like some other ve reward models, causing participants to have to re-lock occasionally in order to maintain rewards (and burn transaction fees, accordingly) we instead elect to encourage longer locking periods with super-linear veNEWO rewards (see figure).
+Rather than have ve rewards decay over time like some other ve reward models, causing participants to have to re-lock occasionally in order to maintain rewards (and burn transaction fees, accordingly) we instead encourage longer locking periods with super-linear veNEWO rewards (see figure).

 Therefore, the amount of veNEWO remains constant until it is unstaked.